kjchen93/AI_filter/README.md

     jupyter lab --no-browser --ip="0.0.0.0"

- Follow the instructions to run jupyter lab on browser
+ Follow the instructions to run jupyter lab on browser.
 Make sure the the kernel is `aif`.

+ Run the notebook.

  To deactivate the environment, open the terminal and run: